-PassMark Software[®] conducted objective performance testing on twelve (12) Internet Security software products and twelve (12) AntiVirus software products on Windows 7 Ultimate Edition (64-bit) SP1 between April 2011 and November 2011.
-This report presents our results and findings as a result of performance benchmark testing conducted for these consumer security products.
+PassMark Software® conducted objective performance testing on seven (7) antivirus software products, on Windows 7 Ultimate Edition (64-bit) during May 2014.
+This report presents our results and findings as a result of performance benchmark testing conducted for these consumer antivirus products.